MBA Salary Guide: Starting Salaries & Highest Paying MBA Concentrations (2024-2025)

 The Graduate Management Admission Council’s Business School Hiring Report

-GMAC, best known for their Graduate Management Admission Test (GMAT) and Executive Assessment (EA) business school entrance examinations, pointed out in 2021 that this MBA salary is more than twice the median of $55,000 reported for new hires with undergraduate business administration degrees.
+GMAC, best known for their Graduate Management Admission Test (GMAT) and Executive Assessment (EA) business school entrance examinations, pointed out in 2024 that this MBA salary is roughly 1.75 times the median of $69,320 reported for new hires with undergraduate business administration degrees.

-Compared with historical trends, MBA hiring remains robust.
-According to the 2021 report:
+Compared with previous trends, MBA hiring remains robust.
+According to the 2024 report:

 The National Association of Colleges and Employers’ Average MBA Salary Survey